kaluma-project/kaluma-cli/README.md

 Kaluma CLI is a command-line tool to write (or erase) a JavaScript file (.js) to a Kaluma-compatible boards.

+> You can only upload only a single .js file with CLI.
+If you want to upload multiple .js files, you need to bundle them into a single .js file using Webpack or other bundlers.
+Here is a [sample local project](https://github.com/kaluma-project/local-project-sample) showing how to setup a project in local with Webpack.

 ## Install

 ```sh